GIScience/ohsome-api/README.md

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher
 * [Apache Maven 3.5](https://maven.apache.org/download.cgi) or higher
-* atm for local testing as well: IDE like [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygen1a), or an editor that can open .java files like [Notepad++](https://notepad-plus-plus.org/download/v7.5.4.html)
+* atm for local testing as well: IDE like [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygen1a), or an editor that can be used to modify .java files like [Notepad++](https://notepad-plus-plus.org/download/v7.5.4.html)
 * data: keytables.mv.db and baden-wuerttemberg.mv.db (available at *veeam.geog.uni-heidelberg.de\gis2\oshdb-data*)

 ### Installing